venkatsubra01/COS435-Reinforcement-Learning-Final-Project/README.md

 ## Repo Structure

+### brax/
+This folder

-### Environments
+### envs/
 The environments are laid out in envs/assets.
-The Ant environment is unmodified
+The Ant environment is unmodified from the Brax repository, and the ant_ball_soccer.xml file is developed by us but inspired by the AntBall environment from the JaxGCRL repository.